tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/Android端接入_intl_en.md

 #### Environment Requirements

-The current eKYC SDK for Android is supported by API 19 (Android 4.4) or later.
+The current FaceID SDK for Android is supported by API 19 (Android 4.4) or later.